...

 Clamping Plate

 Clamp plates help attach the mold halves to the molding machine to begin the injection molding process.
-The injection molding tooling has two large clamping plates that close when the machinists inject the plastic into the cavity.
+The mold tooling has two large clamping plates that close when the machinists inject the plastic into the cavity.
 When the plastic part is cool enough, they open the mold and allow the component to fall out of the mold halves.

 Try RapidDirect Now!

-4 Types of Injection Molds Classification
+4 Types of Injection Mold Classification

-There are various types of injection molds based on different attributes.
 Choosing the right plastic injection mold types for your project is crucial.
 The mold will impact production speed, overall costs, and the quality of end products.
+The different molds are classified under four main categories:

 Based on Feeding System